A Message to parents and caregivers:

 The focus of this page is vaping, but the truth is that delaying substance use of any kind — nicotine, marijuana, alcohol, drugs — gives you the best opportunity to have optimal brain functioning and to avoid negative unintended consequences of use.

-If you’re still skeptical that vaping chemicals, nicotine or cannabis could cause you harm or a dependency, consider this: your teen years are the time to maximize your capacity to navigate complex situations and build brainpower.
+If you’re still skeptical that vaping could cause you harm or a dependency, consider this: your teen years are the time to maximize your capacity to navigate complex situations and build brainpower.
 Why minimize the intellectual and social stimulation to which your brain is perfectly tuned?

 We understand that there could be many answers to the question posed above.
-The teen years are incredibly tumultuous and often confusing.
-A high percentage of teens experience anxiety, stress, excessive pressure to perform, difficulties with learning and focus, and grief.
+The teen years are incredibly tumultuous and often stressful.
 Watch the video shown here where MCHS and RBUSD students share what stresses them out.
 If you are feeling stressed, know you are not alone.

 Click on the link below to access videos, apps, and mindfulness resources to help you manage and cope with stress in healthy ways (the link will take you to the Families Connected website).